 Compostable waste is huge and it’s easy to start composting.
 If you have a garden, it will save you money and help your plants in the process.
-If you don’t have a green thumb, you can compost inside your home, EPA has some tips on that here!
+If you don’t have a green thumb, you can compost inside your home, check out these great tips!

 What?
 The lights we buy are better for the eco system?
 Yes!
 Don’t go out and buy them all at once, but the next time a bulb goes out in your house, you can replace it with an energy efficient source.